Joe Magliolo

-Joseph Magliolo, Jr. (October 17, 1922 - July 31, 2008) was a former college and professional football player.
+Joseph Magliolo Jr. (October 17, 1922 - July 31, 2008) was an American college and professional football player.
 He was a two-time All-American honorable mention, once as a "blocking back" and once as a guard, who played in Texas' first two bowl games and then played a season for the New York Yankees of the AAFC.

 Early life

 Magliolo was born in Galveston in 1922, the son of Italian immigrants.
 There he played football and tennis at Ball High School.